realpython/materials/textual-showcase/README.md

-This directory contains code for the textual-showcase article.
+This directory contains sample code for the textual-showcase article.